Questions About Book Publishing: How to Self Publish a Book?

 1. Have your book available on Amazon and Kindle store.
-If you are a first time author, consider enrolling in Kindle Select.
+If you are a first-time author, consider enrolling in Kindle Select.

 2. Order some Author’s copy and send to anyone (mainly book bloggers) who would be interested in reviewing your book on Amazon and Goodreads.

 3. Try to talk to foreign distributors if you have readers in Australia, New Zealand, and Asian countries.
 Amazon distributes to USA, Canada, UK andÂ European markets.

-4. Talk to localÂ booksellers in your area and offer them the book an a commision basis.
+4. Talk to local booksellers in your area and offer them the book a commission basis.
 Offer them 100% return guaranteeÂ if the books are not sold.

 But most likely, it will be hard for new writers starting out to get the attention of a publisher — small, medium or large — but there are small presses around who will working with emerging writers, as well as literary agents who can spot the diamond in the slush pile and will represent them to larger publishers.

-6. After self-publishing with CreateSpace for my personal copies, can I edit my book and publishing and sell through to another publisher or POD?
+6. After self-publishing with CreateSpace for my personal copies, can I edit my book and publishing and sell-through to another publisher or POD?

 Yes, you can (with $99 ISBN).
-Many authors do proof copy with CreateSpace and later print and distribute through LSI.
+Many authors do the proof copy with CreateSpace and later print and distribute through LSI.

 7. Can I just order the proof copies without publishing my books at all?

 Yes, you can.
-You can decide not to publish for public.
+You can decide not to publish for the public.